Mortgage rates sink to new 3-year lows on weak manufacturing data

 “The contraction was the latest sign that the U.S.-China trade war is doing real damage to the economy – indeed, most survey respondents noted that slowing global trade is forcing them to limit their output,” Speakman said.

-The weak manufacturing data along with concerns over Brexit and a stalemate in U.S.-China trade talks rattled the stock market and dragged down the yield on the 10-year Treasury, which fell to 1.47% this week, its lowest level since July 2016.
+The weak manufacturing data along with concerns over Brexit and a stalemate in U.S.-China trade talks rattled the stock market and dragged down the yield on the 10-year Treasury, which fell to 1.47 percent this week, its lowest level since July 2016.

 “Looking ahead, more turbulence for mortgage rates is likely to come, as the markets digest major developments emerging from Hong Kong and the U.K., as well as the August jobs report, which is slated for Friday,” Speakman said.
 “The labor market has been a pillar of strength for the economy for many months, so a weak report would surely alarm investors and further depress already-low mortgage rates.”